-However, for some people it can take a lot longer to recover from cancer treatment than they expected.
-You may still be suffering from the effects of your cancer and cancer treatment(s), physically and mentally, or are worried about your cancer returning or have questions about the long term effects of your treatment.
+However, for many people it can take a lot longer to recover from cancer treatment than they expected.
+You may still be feeling the effects of your cancer and cancer treatment(s), physically and mentally, or are worried about your cancer returning or have questions about the long term effects of your treatment.

 Star Throwers is here to help you recover at your own pace.
-We encourage you to have a discussion with our Nurse to discuss your fears and concerns and attend our nutrition workshops to learn about supporting your recovery with nutrition.
-We also have gentle exercise classes, complementary therapies, and counselling – all to help you gently recover physically, emotionally and mentally.
+We encourage you to have a discussion with our Nurses to discuss your concerns and attend our nutrition workshops to learn about supporting your recovery with nutrition.
+We also have complementary therapies, and counselling – all to help you gently recover physically, emotionally and mentally.

 I am a supporting a family member/friend/loved one through their cancer